What-Zit-Tooya/Ad-Block/docs/index.md

 **Feel free to report any issue: [Here](https://github.com/What-Zit-Tooya/Ad-Block/issues)**

 I only add filter in the app that i have used.
-If you want to add your filter to my ad-block, feel free to pull request. :thumbsup:
+If you want to add your filter to my ad-block, feel free to pull request.